-1. The paradigm shift and the selection process
+1. The paradigm shift and the selection process for the internship

-I had made up my mind a few years ago that I would take up rural living.
-Life in the city was choking me and my life as a dentist I as eager to say goodbye to.
-When I worked at St. Johns Medical College and Hospital I began to like it for its lush green campus, vast unoccupied areas, and of course, very creative students.
-I was working with the Health Informatics Department as a research assistant, generating and editing information from various online medical databases.
-I enjoyed the work and made a number of friends in that one year.
-I had taken the job to support myself and to use the time to weigh various options and make rational decisions about my future and 'career'.
-My fellowship at Community Health Cell (CHC) was serendipitous.
-It started me on a journey of exploration and experimentation.
+I had already made up my mind before I met anyone that I would take up rural living and do something in rural settings.
+City life to me was becoming drag and was choking me from within.
+However while I worked at St. Johns Medical College and Hospital I began to like it because of its bush green campus, vast unoccupied areas of greenery, the wildlife (snakes and rodents) within, and of course the very creative students.
+I was working there with the Health Informatics Department as a research assistant on generating and editing information from various online medical databases.
+I enjoyed the work and made a number of friends in that one-year's time.
+I had taken up the job to support myself, use the time there for weighing the various options in front of me, and making a rational decision on my future and 'career'.
+Perhaps, it was the most sensible thing I did in my life.
+This is relevant to our internship scheme because it has the gift of helping one through a journey of exploration and experimentation.